 Our quarterly and annual results of operations may fluctuate significantly due to a variety of factors, many of which are outside of our control.
-With the sale of the disc publishing business on July 1, 2014, there may be even wider fluctuations in our results of operations given the smaller size of our retained software business.
 This variability may lead to volatility in our stock price as research analysts and investors respond to quarterly fluctuations and this volatility may be exacerbated by the relatively illiquid nature of our common stock.
 In addition, comparing our results of operations on a period-to-period basis, particularly on a sequential quarterly basis, may not be meaningful.
 You should not rely on our past results as an indication of our future performance.